plaincode

 User Manual

 The red buttons switches between the two main modes (Acceleration and Acceleration-Relative).
-The yellow button function depends on the main mode (4 sub-modes for Acceleration and Reset in Acceleration-Relative Mode).
-The yellow dot displays the sensor location of the accelerometer on screen.
+The yellow button function depends on the main mode (4 sub-modes for Acceleration and Reset in Relative Mode).

 Acceleration Main Mode